 Biographies of the Board members appear under About Us.
 These indicate the high level and range of experience, which enables the Company to be managed effectively.

-The Board has established three committees in relation to Directors’ remuneration and audit matters and nominations to the Board.
+The Board has established three committees in relation to Directors’ remuneration, audit matters and nominations to the Board.

 The membership of all Board Committees is set out below:

-- Remuneration Committee: Mr. Hills (Chairman), Mr. Riley and Mr. Wintemute.
+- Remuneration Committee: Mr. Hills (Chair), Mr. Riley and Mr. Wintemute.

-- Audit Committee: Mr. Hills (Chairman), and Mr. Reade.
+- Audit Committee: Mr. Riley (Chair), and Mr. Barella.

-- Nomination Committee: Mr. Reade (Chairman), Dr. Jactel, Mr. Wintemute and Mr. Hills.
+- Nomination Committee: Mr. Barella (Chair), Dr. Jactel, Mr. Wintemute and Mr. Hills.

 The Board is responsible to the shareholders for the proper management of the Company.
 The Board has adopted a formal schedule of matters specifically reserved for the Board’s decision that covers key areas of the Company’s affairs including: overall responsibility for the business and commercial strategy of the Company, policy on corporate governance issues, review of trading performance and forecasts, the approval of major transactions and the approval of the interim management and financial statements, annual report and financial statements and operating and capital expenditure budgets.